Undefined Behavior

 Data Type Sizes

 Remember the data types exercise?
-The sizes of int
+The sizes of int, long, and char are implementation-defined:

 #include <iostream>